Quick Start Guide

 roitman_sample = Sample.from_pandas_dataframe(df_rt, rt_column_name="rt", choice_column_name="correct")

-This gives an output sample with the conditions “monkey”, “coh”, and “trgchoice”.
+This gives an output Sample object with the conditions “monkey”, “coh”, and “trgchoice”.

 Note that this examples requires pandas to be installed.

 Data can also be loaded from a numpy array.
-For example, let’s load the above data without first loading it into pandas:
+For example, let’s load the above data and perform the same operations directly in numpy:

 from pyddm import Sample